BetterMineOS/BetterMineOS/README.md

+# BetterMineOS

-# Structure
+## Structure
 /Commands is the folder that you add to your $PATH so that you can call the commands from anywhere
 /Servers is the folder where you make your server folders
 /Backups is for backups..
 I shouldn't have to explain this

-# Add these to your .bashrc
+## Add these to your .bashrc
 export PATH="$HOME/BetterMineOS/Commands:$PATH"
 export betterMineOS="$HOME/BetterMineOS/"

-# To set up a server
+## To set up a server
 1. Create a folder in /Servers (The name will be used in the start command)
 2. Place Autoupdate...sh (its a long ass name) in the folder
 3. Edit Autoupdate...sh's $version variable to have the version you want

 # Notes
-.gitignore ignores all the folders in /Backups and /Servers
+.gitignore ignores all the folders related to servers